 Western Canada’s freshwater fish are a refreshing fit in a burger.
 Simply bread and fry your fillet, or do a salt-sugar cure and roast it in your oven or on the grill.
 Fish is meltingly tender, which lets you get creative with the creamy and crunchy toppings on the bun.
 Recipe by Chef Mamdel Hitzer

 Preheat oven to 350°F. Bake walleye for six to seven minutes or until an internal temperature of 70˚C (158˚F) is reached.

 Stir and season with salt and pepper.

-Bring apple cider vinegar, sugar, water, turmeric and grainy mustard to a boil in a saucepan.
+To make the Zucchini Pickles, bring apple cider vinegar, sugar, water, turmeric and grainy mustard to a boil in a saucepan.

 Add one onion and zucchini to boiling liquid.